 - 61.7 hectares for open space

 - 29.7 hectares for stormwater infrastructure

 - 12.6 hectares for transport infrastructure

-- 0.9 hectares for community facilities
+- 0.9 hectares for community facilities.

 The nexus between these land requirements and the development is set out in sections 4.2.1 to 4.2.3 for stormwater, transport and open space.
-For land for community facilities, nexus to the development was established by the Demographic and Social Infrastructure Assessment (2018), Elton Consulting.
+For land for community facilities, nexus to the development was established by the Demographic and Social Infrastructure Assessment (2018).
 This study establishes that one larger district level community centre and two smaller local community centres should serve the Context Plan Area if the population is between approximately 81,000 and 88,000 people.
 The council has proposed land of 0.94 hectares for one large community centre which combines the local and district community floorspace for the Lowes Creek Maryland Precinct (1,120 m2) and the district floorspace for the balance of the Context Plan Area at 755 m2) for a total facility of 1,875 m2 gross floor area, located next to a double playing field, and car parking will be co-located at this site.
 The land that is planned to be acquired has a part nexus to the Lowes Creek Maryland Precinct, since the community facilities will be shared with other precincts.

-In section 4.3.3, we identified discrepancies between GHD's 2018 recommended road widths and the contributions plan, which require clarification to demonstrate nexus.
+In section 4.3.3, we identified discrepancies between GHD's 2018 recommended road widths and the contributions plan.
+The council provided supporting information to demonstrate nexus for these items in response to the Draft Report.